Last updated: 02/09/2021 | Estimated Reading Time: 5 minutes

 In Northern Ireland, the Department for Infrastructure (DfI Roads) maintains the roads.
 Report any potholes by downloading a form from the NI Direct website.

 How much compensation will I get?

-In addition to this, while it may take a matter of weeks for some claims to be processed, other motorists could face months of waiting for the outcome of a claim.
+In addition to this, while it may take a matter of weeks for some claims to be processed, other motorists could face months of waiting for the outcome of a claim for compensation.

 How to prevent pothole damage